 115.82 (b): CP-18, page 1 states that when an inmate reports or is suspected of being the victim of recent sexual abuse he/she will be treated as an emergency patient and will be examined by the Division of Adult Correction physician/physician extender, if on-site.
 If no physician/physician extender is on site the nurse will perform a visual external exam for obvious life-threatening injuries requiring immediate attention.
 If injuries are seen, the nurse shall administer first aid and call 911 and if no injuries are seen, the nurse shall refer the inmate to the local Emergency Department (ED).
-The security staff first responders stated that after an allegation she would lock down the area, take the victim to get medical attention, inform the victim not to shower, brush his teeth or destroy any evidence and take the victim to a safe place.
-The non-security staff first responder stated that she would separate the individuals, report it to security immediately, make sure the offender doesn't do sexual abuse involving contact or penetration.
+The security staff first responder stated that if someone reports then she would separate the offender immediately from whoever they are accusing; make sure they don't wash, defecate, urinate to try to preserve evidence; not let anyone in or out of the room so not to disturb evidence and have them check by medical staff.
+The non-security staff member stated that she would make sure she (the inmate) was safe at the moment and immediately call the Officer in Charge.